akhikhl/gretty/README.md

 If you already use gretty, it is always a good idea to look in [what's new](whatsnew.md) section.

 All versions of gretty are available at jcenter and maven central under the group 'org.akhikhl.gretty'.
+See more in [usage](#usage) section.

 ### Content of this document: